-\oursubsection{Main results} It may appear that, aside from some trivial cases, $\MinSum(T)$ should always strictly contain $\Expl(T)$.
-However, somewhat counter-intuitively, this is not the case; there are examples of trees with generation sizes growing very fast (double exponentially) for which $\Expl(T)=\MinSum(T)$.
-Consider for example the tree $T$ defined as follows: all nodes of generation $n$ have $2^{2^{n}}$ children.
+It may appear that, aside from some trivial cases, $\MinSum(T)$ should always strictly contain $\Expl(T)$.
+However, somewhat counterintuitively, this is not the case; there are examples of trees with generation sizes growing very fast (double exponentially) for which $\Expl(T)=\MinSum(T)$.
+Consider, for example, the tree $T$ defined as follows: all nodes of generation $n$ have $2^{2^{n}}$ children.
 In this case, for a given weight distribution $W$, the distribution of the sum of minimum weights of levels is

 where each $W_{n}^{i}$ is an independent copy of $W$.
-Also the path constructed by the simple greedy algorithm which, starting from root, adds at each step the lowest weight edge from the current node to one of its children, has total weight distributed as
+Also, the path constructed by the simple greedy algorithm, which, starting from root, adds at each step the lowest weight edge from the current node to one of its children, has total weight distributed as

 The property of these sums being finite almost surely is clearly equivalent, so that $\Expl(T)=\MinSum(T)$.
-Our main result is that this phenomenon is in fact quite general in trees obtained by a Galton-Watson process with a heavy tailed offspring distribution.
-We call the distribution $\gwd$ \emph{plump} if for some positive constant $\epsilon$ the inequality
+Our main result is that this phenomenon is in fact quite general in trees obtained by a Galton--Watson process with a heavy-tailed offspring distribution.
+We call the distribution $Z$ \textit{plump} if for some positive constant $\varepsilon$ the inequality